 And Whatagraph’s small business dashboard does just that — shows you what marketing campaigns are performing the best, how the product sales are going, and what is the budget expenditure — all in one location.

-When you have an all-in-one data platform handling your marketing data, you can spend more time focusing on your business.
+When you have an all-in-one marketing data platform handling your marketing data, you can spend more time focusing on your business.
 The relevant metrics are automatically pulled from the business tools to give you a comprehensive overview of your business performance.

 9. Financial dashboard